 - Defending First Degree Murder indictment against wrongfully accused client in Middlesex County, New Jersey.

-- Defending an employee of publicly traded company who is a target of a SEC insider trading investigation.
+- Defended a senior finance employee of publicly traded company who is a target of a SEC insider trading investigation resulting in no action taken by the New York Regional Office of the SEC.

 - Defending client physician subject to an ongoing multiple state medical board inquiries and ongoing criminal investigation.